How to recycle old candles into new ones

 What you will need:

-Please be aware that any stuff you use that comes into contact with the wax cannot be used again for food or eating purposes, so only use stuff you won’t need again – but you can keep them aside for making more candles in the future.
+Please be aware that anything you use that comes into contact with the wax cannot be used again for food or eating purposes, so only use things you won’t need again – but you can keep them aside for making more candles in the future.

 Step 1: Collect up all your old candles